 Once your payment is received (young TPOTY is free to enter) you will be able to upload your images.

-Uploading your images: You do not need to upload all your images immediately – you will be able to access the image upload system for the categories you have paid for through the ‘My Entry Submissions’ section of your ‘My Account‘ page until midnight (UK time) on 30th June for any 50% discounted entries and until midnight on 2nd November (UK time) for any full-price entries purchased after 30th June.
+Uploading your images: You will be able to access the image upload system for the categories you have paid for through the ‘My Entry Submissions’ section of your ‘My Account‘ page.

 Once you have submitted your images, if you need to amend the captions for any uploaded images, you will be able to do so through the ‘My Entry Submissions’ section of your account.
 If you need to amend an uploaded image (once you have completed that submission), please contact us.